sjclayton/sjclayton/README.md

 - 🔭 I’m currently working on ...
 A simple CLI written in Go
 - 🌱 I’m currently learning ...
 Golang, SQL, Data Structures/Algorithms, UI/UX design and more!
 - 🤔 I’m curious about ...
-Zig, OCaml and Rust
+Zig, Nim, OCaml and Rust
 - 👯 I’m looking to collaborate on ...
 Various projects and ideas
 - 👀 I'm interested in ...
-Linux, coding, digital painting, AI and technology in general
+Linux, coding, digital painting, and AI
+- ❤️ I'm passionate about ...
+Open-source, free-software and technology in general
+- 🥳 I'm really into ...
+Digital painting, music, audio, networking and perfecting my Neovim config
 - 🎸 I'm usually listening to ...
 Rock or Metal (ask me about my favourite band)

 <!--